How to attack declining market share with a purposeful brand message?

 1. Find a cause that people can relate to

-It’s important to find a cause that is important to you, that is meaningful to your business and comes organically from the “inside” and is not applied When people feel passionate about a cause, they are far more likely to respond and participate.
+It’s crucial to find a cause that is important to you, meaningful to your business, and comes organically from the “inside” and is not applied.
+When people feel passionate about a cause, they are far more likely to respond and participate.

 2. Make sure you and all parties involved are being ethical